AMReX-Fusion/Furnace/Docs/source/faq.rst

 Debugging
 =========

-#. *Furnace crashes with a floating point exception—how can
+#. *Logi crashes with a floating point exception—how can
    I get more information?*

    The best thing to do is to recompile the code with ``TEST=TRUE``